Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size security: Worst-case confidence intervals for neural networks

 where

-with the subscript $0$ indicating the set of points that are not used in the least-squares estimation of $\theta ^*$.
+with the subscript ``$0$" indicating the set of points that are not used in the least-squares estimation of $\theta ^*$.
 In this sense, the difference between the real and predicted value is written as

-Here, the first term corresponds to the intrinsic measurement noise, while the second term captures the uncertainty in the model prediction due to the estimation error in the parameters.
-The minimization process justifies modeling the noise $\varepsilon_0$ as a zero-mean Gaussian random variable with variance $\sigma^2_{\varepsilon}$, such that the parameter estimation error $\hat{\theta} - \theta^*$ can be approximated as following a multivariate normal distribution
+The first term corresponds to the intrinsic measurement noise, while the second term captures the uncertainty in the model prediction due to the estimation error in the parameters. \lqg{The first-order Taylor expansion in Eq.~\eqref{eq:first_Taylor} introduces a linearization error of order \( \|\hat{\theta} - \theta^{*}\|^2 \).
+This error becomes negligible in the large-sample regime where \(\hat{\theta}\) converges to \(\theta^{*}\).
+Moreover, the confidence intervals derived via the delta method are conservative by construction, meaning they account for such higher-order uncertainties and preserve the composable security of the estimation scheme.}

+\lqg{In this framework, we introduce the hypothesis that the prediction error $\varepsilon_0$ follows a zero-mean Gaussian distribution based on two complementary considerations: the physical channel model and the statistical properties of the trained neural network.
+First, because the network is trained on data generated from the normal linear model, the resulting prediction errors are expected to approximately inherit Gaussian characteristics.
+Second, minimization of the MSE loss yields parameter estimates $\hat{\theta}$ that converge to a Gaussian random vector around its optimal value $\theta^*$.
+This follows from the fact that the loss gradient is a sum of many independent terms, inducing asymptotic normality via the central limit theorem.} Considering this approach, the parameter estimation error $\hat{\theta} - \theta^*$ can be approximated as following a multivariate normal distribution

-where $\mathbf{F}(\hat{\theta})$ denotes the Jacobian matrix of first-order partial derivatives of the model function $f(\chi, \theta)$ with respect to the parameters \cite{Chryssolouris1996}, evaluated at $\hat{\theta}$:
+where $\mathbf{F}(\hat{\theta})$ denotes the Jacobian matrix of first-order partial derivatives of the model function $f(\mathrm{X}, \theta)$ with respect to the parameters \cite{Chryssolouris1996}, evaluated at $\hat{\theta}$:

 This formulation reflects how parameter uncertainty contributes to the overall variance of the model’s prediction, resulting in